Merger Frequently Asked Questions

 Absolutely not.
 Liberty Insurance will continue to be regulated in Ireland for conduct of business rules by the Central Bank of Ireland.
 Liberty Seguros (Spain) has the same Solvency II requirements as we do here in Ireland, and the Spanish regulator (DGS) will be responsible for prudential regulation.

 What is the difference between Conduct of Business & Prudential regulation?

 Prudential regulation assesses how well a firm understands the financial risks it is running, how well placed it is to manage those risks, and how well it can avoid large, unexpected costs.

-Conduct of Business regulation relates to the Consumer Protection Code which provides protection to customers and ensures compliance with consumer legislation.
+Conduct of Business regulation relates to the Central Bank of Ireland's Consumer Protection Code and further related statutory codes of conduct and guidelines, which together provide protection to customers and ensures compliance with consumer legislation.